astropy/astropy/docs/install.rst

 Installing these "nightlies" of ``astropy`` can be achieved by using ``pip``::

-  $ pip install -i https://pypi.anaconda.org/astropy/simple astropy --pre
+  $ pip install -U -i https://pypi.anaconda.org/astropy/simple astropy --pre

 The extra index URL tells ``pip`` to check the ``pip`` index on pypi.anaconda.org, where the nightlies are stored, and the ``--pre`` command